noaione/yuusha-shoukan-ln/sources/v05/chapter2.md

 It’s not that I’m angry at her, and in fact, she was helping me there, and I could also understand Alice’s intentions why she did that.
 Moreover, I was happy when I heard what Alice said earlier.
-However, I don’t know how to clearly explain this....
+However, I don’t know how to clearly explain this...
 I’m feeling complicated and it’s mainly because it feels like I’m dancing on top of Alice’s palm.

 [No, well, ummm\~\~ there was another way but... this was the quickest way.